MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/standard/prelude.md

 The <xref:Microsoft.Quantum.Intrinsic.M> operation measures the Pauli $Z$ operator on a single qubit, and has signature `(Qubit => Result)`.
 `M(q)` is equivalent to `Measure([PauliZ], [q])`.

-The <xref:microsoft.quantum.measurement.MultiM> measures the Pauli $Z$ operator *separately* on each of an array of qubits, returning the *array* of `Result` values obtained for each qubit.
+The <xref:Microsoft.Quantum.Measurement.MultiM> measures the Pauli $Z$ operator *separately* on each of an array of qubits, returning the *array* of `Result` values obtained for each qubit.
 In some cases this can be optimized.
 It has signature (`Qubit[] => Result[])`.
 `MultiM(qs)` is equivalent to: